-Support of the standards

-by healthcare societies,

-parent/patient

-organisations, and related Third Parties
+Support of the standards by healthcare societies, parent/patient organisations, and related Third Parties

-the development process of the different standards starting with the decision on the standard topics until their official launch but goes beyond, including the lifecycle of the standards and extension of topics.
+This graphic illustrates the development process of the different standards starting with the decision on the standard topics until their official launch but goes beyond, including the lifecycle of the standards and extension of topics.
 4. The 11 Topic Expert Groups